Khloe Kardashian Slammed By Jameela Jamil Over ‘Flat Tummy’

 — Jameela Jamil (@jameelajamil) March 20, 2019

-In addition, Jameela has often criticized the Kardashians for promoting this type of products.
-Last year, the self-proclaimed “feminist in progress” didn’t hesitate to take a shot at Cardi B for endorsing a similar product.
+In addition, Jameela has often criticized the Kardashians and other celebrities for promoting this type of product.
+Last year, the self-proclaimed “feminist in progress” didn’t hesitate to take a shot at Cardi B on Twitter for endorsing a similar product.

-They got Cardi B on the laxative nonsense “detox” tea.
-GOD I hope all these celebrities all shit their pants in public, the way the poor women who buy this nonsense upon their recommendation do.
-Not that they actually take this shit.
-They just flog it because they need MORE MONEY pic.twitter.com/OhmTjjWVOp

 This time around, it was Khloe’s turn to come under Jameela’s scrutinizing eye, and the actress didn’t hold back one bit.
 In a message posted to Twitter, the British actress slammed the KUWTK star for being “too irresponsible” and promoting “this non-FDA-approved product, that most doctors are saying isn’t healthy” without mentioning the possible side-effect of the “Flat Tummy” shake.